 The John M. Rezendes Annual Ethics Essay Competition 2020

 All current undergraduate students at the University of Maine are invited to submit an 8 to 10-page essay that focuses on ethics, broadly construed.
 Papers on any topic of ethical concern are welcome, but see below for suggested focus.
-Please view other requirements and essay submission form below.
+Please view other requirements and guidelines below.
+Click here to submit your entry!

 2020 Theme: Ethics and Food Systems